Dornubari Vizor September 15, 2023

 This kind of general data is useful for segmenting your audience.

 Surveys are a great way to get to know your audience.
-They involve a number of questions, can be specific or general and can be done online, in-person or through mail.
+They involve a number of questions, can be specific or general, and can be done online, in-person, or through mail.

 Q & A’s and focus groups are essentially an interview involving an audience.
 A good example of this type is a Reddit AMA.
-These can be done online or in-person.
+These can be done online or in person.

 Leadquizzes allows you to create fully customizable quizzes and surveys.

-There are over 75 different templates.
+There are over 75 different templates, and they comes with complete design flexibility.

 Why is content so popular?
 Because it works.